dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 ### 🔗 OpenVINO Intermediate Representation
 {{< figure_resizing src="openvino_logo.png">}}

+OpenVINO is a toolkit to facilitate optimization of DL models to be run on Intel hardware.
+The toolkit enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU and FPGAs.

+To optimize the model it needs to be converted into a form known as the OpenVINO Intermediate Representation (IR).
+This consist of a `.xml` and `.bin` file.
+With the IR files, you can deploy them on any of the supported Intel hardware.

+Let's now convert our model into the IR form.
+For that, we need to install the `openvino-dev` package.

 ```bash
 pip install openvino-dev[onnx]==2022.1.0
 ```
+Once installed, we can invoke the `mo` command to convert the model. `mo` is the abbreviation of Model Optimizer.

 ```bash
 mo --input_model models/ONNX/yolox_s_lp.onnx --input_shape [1,3,640,640] --data_type FP16 --output_dir models/IR/
 ```
+{{< notice note >}}
+The `mo` accepts a few parameters:

+`--input_model` specifies the path to the previously converted ONNX model.

+`--input_shape` specifies the shape of the input image.

+`--data_type` specifies the data type.

+`--output_dir` specifies the directory to save the IR.
+{{< /notice >}}

 Now, let's run the inference on the same video and observe its performance.
 {{< video src="fp16.mp4" width="700px" loop="true" autoplay="true">}}